For Immediate Release: April 10, 2019

 Contact: Marty Karlon, Public Information Officer, (603) 410-3594; [email protected]

-CONCORD, NH – Five bills related to the New Hampshire Retirement System (NHRS, the retirement system) were passed by the N.H.
-House of Representatives in 2018 and have crossed over to the N.H.
+CONCORD, NH – Six bills related to the New Hampshire Retirement System (NHRS, the retirement system) have been passed by the N.H.
+House of Representatives in the current legislative session and have crossed over to the N.H.
 Senate for further action.
-In addition, five bills were passed by the Senate and sent to the House.
+In addition, one bill was passed by the Senate and sent to the House.

-Crossover day, which was March 22 this year, is the deadline for all House bills to go to the Senate and all Senate bills to go to the House.
-Not all bills that cross over will ultimately be enacted into law.
+Crossover day, which was April 4 this year, is the deadline for all House bills – excluding budget bills – to go to the Senate and all Senate bills to go to the House.
+Not all bills that cross over will be enacted into law.
 To become law, legislation must be agreed to by majorities in both the House and Senate, after which it is sent to the Governor, who may veto the bill, sign it into law, or let it become law without a signature.

-- House Bill 1603: This bill requires that one of the public members of the NHRS Independent Investment Committee be an active member appointed from a list of nominations provided by public employee labor organizations.
+Senate Bill 28: This bill adds an active NHRS member to the NHRS Independent Investment Committee as a non-voting committee member.
+The member would be appointed by the Governor from a list of nominations provided by public employee labor organizations.

 How to follow NHRS-related legislation